julianbrunner/streamvis/Legal/Readme.txt

 2. Legal
 --------------------------------------------------------------------------------
-Unless stated otherwise, files in Stream Visualizer (streamvis) are:
+Unless stated otherwise, Stream Visualizer (streamvis) and the files that it is consists of are:
 	Copyright © Julian Brunner 2009
 	Released under the terms of the GNU GPL v3.
 See "Legal/GNU GPL v3.txt" for details.

-The Open Toolkit Library (OpenTK) is licensed under the terms of the
+The Open Toolkit Library (OpenTK) is licensed under the terms of the The Open Toolkit Library license.
+See "Legal/OpenTK License.txt" for details.

+Yet Another Robot Platform (YARP) is licensed under the terms of the GNU GPL v2.
+See "Legal/GNU GPL v2.txt" for details.